exonum/exonum-doc/src/advanced/consensus/consensus.md

 Rounds have a fixed start time but they do not have a definite end time (a round ends only when the next block is received).

-Partial synchrony of the network means that any message will be delivered within some finite (but beforehand unknown) time.
+This helps decrease delays when the network connection among validators is unstable.

-Let the time of the round is fixed, the state of the network has deteriorated at the moment, and the network did not manage to accept the proposal until the end of the round.
+Assume that consensus messages from a certain round need to be processed within the round.
+If the state of the network deteriorates, the network might not manage to accept the proposal until the end of the round.
 Then in the next round, the entire process of nominating a proposal and voting for it must begin again.
-In this case, the timeout of the next round should be increased so that the block could be accepted during new round timeout under the poor connection.
-The need to repeat anew the work that has already been done and the increase in the timeout leads to additional time consuming to accept the proposal.
+The timeout of the next round should be increased so that the block could be accepted during new round timeout with a poor network connectivity.
+The need to repeat anew the work that has already been done and the increase in the timeout would lead to additional delays in accepting the block proposal.

-In contrast to the case discussed in the previous paragraph, the absence of a fixed round end time allows to accept the proposal within the minimum necessary time.
+In contrast to the case discussed in the previous paragraph, the absence of a fixed round ends in Exonum allows to accept the proposal with a minimum necessary delay.

 ### Compact Proposals